compbio/sars-cov-2-mutation-fingerprints/README.md

 ## Usage

-The executable is `./primerpairs`.
+The executable is `primerpairs`.
 Running `./primerpairs` without any arguments uses default parameter values and prints 88,612 candidate primer pairs (a copy of this [file](#Candidate-primer-pairs) is already included in this repository) to `out.csv`.

 For help and to see the default parameter values:
 ```bash
 ./primerpairs --help # also prints default parameter values
 ```

-For example, you can get all primer pairs whose amplicon overlaps any part of the region 20001-21000 in the SARS-CoV-2 genome, with max amplicon length 2500, min amplicon length 25, max GC content difference of 2 between the forward and reverse primers, and write the output to `out.csv`:
+For example, you can get all primer pairs whose amplicon overlaps any part of the region 20001-21000 in the SARS-CoV-2 reference genome, with max amplicon length 2500, min amplicon length 25, max GC content difference of 2 between the forward and reverse primers, and with output written to `out.csv`:

 ```bash
 ./primerpairs --coordinates 20001 21000 \